 - An independent channel as plaintiff in a carriage dispute with a service provider in a JAMS arbitration.
-At arbitration, Ms. Kristovich conducted the examinations of all of plaintiffs’ witnesses.
-At the conclusion of the arbitration, the arbitrator found entirely in favor of the firm’s client.
+At the conclusion, the arbitrator found entirely in favor of the firm’s client.

-- A law firm in a legal malpractice action arising from the firm's representation of a Delaware corporation.
-After extensive litigation and briefing, the case settled very favorably to Ms. Kristovich's client on the eve of trial.
+- A law firm in obtaining a favorable settlement on the eve of trial in a legal malpractice action arising from the firm's representation of a Delaware corporation after extensive litigation and briefing.

-- A law firm in a malpractice case before the California Court of Appeal.
-Following Ms. Kristovich’s briefing and oral argument before the court, the panel affirmed the lower court’s decision dismissing the claims against her client on statute of limitations grounds.
+- A law firm in obtaining affirmance in the California Court of Appeal of the lower court’s dismissal of malpractice claims on statute of limitations grounds.

 - Various employers in a hearing before the Labor Commission and in mediations.